 As well as environmentally harmful subsidies, governments offer insufficient support to tackle biodiversity loss.
-Crucially policy can be used to frame nature as an asset, spurring companies to integrate the value of nature in their decision-making (see Standardized data and frameworks).
+Crucially policy can be used to frame nature as an asset, spurring companies to integrate the value of nature in their decision-making (see above).
 Governments also have a role to play in ensuring that the "enabling environment" is conducive to investment, especially in emerging economies.